yan-yuchen/GeoHD/paper/paper.md

 * Hotspot analysis using rectangular  grids and hexagonal grids: Implements statistical analysis of spatial point data based on matrix grids and hexagonal grids, providing clear visualization.

+The development of GeoHD fills the gap in universality and usability of current hotspot detection tools, offering a comprehensive and effective analysis tool for the urban research field.
+For the latest version of GeoHD and usage instructions, please refer to the following link: https://github.com/yan-yuchen/GeoHD.

 # Use Case